carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 - How do we choose a classifier?
 - Loading the toydata set
 - Asking Conceptual questions
-- About Decision Trees
+- About Decision Tree
-- Visuazlie the data
+- Visualize the data
 - Application in biology